andreistr21/andreistr21/README.md

 # About Me

-Engineer's student in computer science looking for a job to start career as a developer.
+Master's student in computer science looking for a job to start career as a developer.
 Passionate about programming web applications.
 Team player, hard worker, very communicative and ready to learn and grow.

 # My Tech Skills